yanghengtang/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-MediConnect detects that patient to be added already exists in the system
+MediConnect detects that patient to be added already exists in the system.
     * 1b1.
 MediConnect shows an error message.

       Use case ends.